Education is that which remains after that which has been learned has been forgotten.

 Finally, we are lucky enough to work on a day by day basis with a hugely talented and committed Support for Learning Department.
 We liaise with SfL in relation to screening, personal learning plans, classroom support, reading, scribing, pupil placement and a range of additional learning transactions.
 We consult with them fully on matters of individual learning.
 They are, in short, the central mechanism, via which we ensure that the needs of learners are optimally met at all times.

-I think I speak for everyone in the department in saying that we all feel a great sense of pride and responsibility in what we do.
+We all feel a great sense of pride and responsibility in what we do.
 Above all else we are readers and enthusiasts; we would hope that these important truths are self-evident to our pupils and their parents.